ismailkhan-dev/blog.ismailkhan.dev/src/pages/about.md

 title: "About"
 ---

-As a Software Developer and Senior Test Engineer at the enterprise level, I blend my passion for programming with a keen sense of problem-solving to innovate and streamline processes in the dynamic world of e-commerce.
+As a Software Developer at the enterprise level, I blend my passion for programming with a keen sense of problem-solving to innovate and streamline processes in the dynamic world of e-commerce.
 My journey into programming began back in high school, where my fascination with computers and their transformative power first took root.
 This passion grew, intertwining with my natural problem-solving abilities, leading me to where I am today.

 <div>
   <img src="/assets/dev2.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">